top of page

 I'm referring to the change of the Lost Boy plot piece from being about a random child who only the reader has met before, to being Billy Costa.

-That's the other reason Ma Costa gets sent North, to be part of this plot change.
-It's Billy, so his mother needs to be there to react.
+That's the other reason Ma Costa gets sent North in the two adaptations: to be part of this plot change.
+If the Lost Boy is Billy his mother needs to be there to react.
 For me that's a one-two punch of bad decision making, but I'll come to that when I talk specifically about the Tony Makarios character/moment later on.

 But while the show doesn't really use her in any of those ways, she does have a decent role in the Bolvangar take-down which as a set-piece is generally probably the strongest part of the show.
 It's cathartic to see the mother, standing in for all the parents, avenge the children and save the survivors.